Pratigyabadh

-Pratigyabadh is a 1991 Indian Hindi-language film directed by Ravi Chopra starring Sunil Dutt, Mithun Chakraborty, Kumar Gaurav, Neelam Kothari, Sujata Mehta and Beena Banerjee.
+Pratigyabadh is a 1991 Indian Hindi-language drama film directed by Ravi Chopra starring Sunil Dutt, Mithun Chakraborty, Kumar Gaurav, Neelam Kothari, Sujata Mehta and Beena Banerjee.

 Plot

-Pratigyabadh is the story of simpleton Shankar and his brother and sister, and the hurdles they face in life.
-Shankar grows up to become the right-hand man of Pascal, who is a smuggler of gold.
+Pratigyabadh is the story of simpleton Shankar and his brother and sister, and corrupt the hurdles they face in life.
+Shankar is enraged and grows up to become the right-hand man of Pascal, who is a smuggler of gold.
 In early childhood, he has seen his mother getting brutally raped by a truck driver and dying in front of him.
-He wants to take revenge on the truck driver and a moneylender because of whom his family had become homeless.
+She wants to take revenge on the truck driver and a moneylender because of whom his family had become homeless.

-Years later Shankar discovers that the truck driver has become a dangerous smuggler known as Tej Bahadur.
-How the circumstances bring Shankar and his enemies face to face and how he takes revenge his against them forms the story.
+Years later, Shankar discovers that the truck driver becomes family a dangerous smuggler known as Tej Bahadur.
+However, the circumstances bring Shankar and his enemies face to face and however, he takes revenge his battles against them forms the story.